vitejs/vite/docs/changes/ssr-using-modulerunner.md

 Affect scope: `Vite Plugin Authors`

 ::: warning Future Deprecation
 `ModuleRunner` was first introduce in `v6.0`.
 The deprecation of `server.ssrLoadModule` is planned for a future major.
-To identify your usage, set `future.deprecationWarnings.ssrLoadModule` to `true` in your vite config.
+To identify your usage, set `future.removeSrLoadModule` to `"warn"` in your vite config.
 :::

 ## Motivation